jesseditson/facebook-access-code-generator/README.md

         node ./configLoader.js save heroku

+Everything else is compatible with a normal cedar heroku app.

 ####Bonus:

 - If you're behind a proxy, you can add a `port` key to your runtime.json to set the port it'll run on.